andreasabel/inCode/entry/io-monad-considered-harmful.md

     In short: use Monad when you are talking about IO's monadic properties;
     don't use it when you aren't.
 Simple, right?

+[^1]: In any case, ever, for any circumstance or reason.

+[^2]: Just kidding.
+Only a sith deals in absolutes.

+[^3]: Note here, I am referring to the *IO type*, not the *`IO` type
+    constructor*.
+The actual abstract data type, and not the `IO :: * -> *` type constructor that you use in type signatures.
+When we talk about the "Map type", we talk about the abstract data type, the underlying binary search tree, and the API that it offers...we don't really talk about the `Map :: * -> * -> *` *type constructor*.

+[^4]: See the aside for a qualification.